patchshorts/cgodwin.io/src/posts/designing-planning-cloud-architecture.md

 rules correspond?

-Do you need DNS peering to enable hybrid-cloud networking between your VPC and your onpremesis networks?
-These are questions an architct asks.
+Do you need DNS peering to enable hybrid-cloud networking between your VPC and your on-premesis networks?
+These are questions an architect asks.
 You have to take the company's subnets into account so that you can avoid collisions.
 So is automated or custom subnetting right for your project?

 How is hybrid peering accomplished: VPN Peering which has high security but low througput?
-Or will Dedicated Interconnect and Partnet Interconnects be used at higher cost for greater throughput?
+Or will Dedicated Interconnect and Partner Interconnects be used at higher cost for greater throughput?

 ### Nonfunctional Requirements